JamFfm/cbpi4-phMeasure-ADS1115/phMeasure/README.md

 # PHMeasureADS1115 add-on for CraftBeerPi 4
 # This is draft Text do not take for granded
-# This text will be updated as soos as the plugin is ready
+# This text will be updated as soon as the plugin is ready

 *Craftbeerpi3* sensor for measuring ph values.
 Using the ADS115 A/D via I2C connection